phare/phare-laravel/README.md

 </head>
 ```

-If your application has a content security policy, you can provide a `nonce` to be added to the Phare script as follow:
+If your application has a content security policy, you can provide a `nonce` to be added to the Phare script as follows:

 ```html
 <head>
   @phare(['nonce' => $nonce])
 </head>
 ```

+Do not forget to go through the `config/phare.php` file to see available options.

 ## Testing